meilisearch/strapi-plugin-meilisearch/README.md

 ## Usage during WIP

-Until this package is released on `NPM`, you can use it the following way"
+Until this package is released on `npm`, you can use it the following way:

 ### ⏳ Installation